HNC/HND Garden & Landscape Design

 - Strong focus upon contemporary professional practice

-Learn in a unique environment from skilled subjects specialists.
+Learn in a unique environment from skilled subject specialists.
 A holistic approach to garden and landscape design, this course combines art and design, horticulture and plant science, with a focus upon professional practice, contemporary themes, and the development of design concepts.
-There's still time to apply – places available for September 2019.

 HNC/HND Garden & Landscape Design

 Based in specialist facilities at Cornwall’s Eden Project this programme is designed for those with an emerging passion for garden and landscape design.
 It will enable you to pursue a career within this creative industry and will also appeal to those who wish to gain a deeper understanding of garden and landscape design for more holistic reasons.
 The course integrates the creativity of art and design with a core understanding of horticulture, earth sciences and landscape technology.

 We recognise the world of garden and landscape design is diverse so you will work together with a specialist teaching team to reflect the need for graduates to have a wide range of skills.
 This team includes award-winning garden designers, artists, landscape architects, design historians and horticulturalists all of which combine private practice alongside their teaching commitments and have significant industry experience.